neil-spit/faq-chatbot/README.md

 - Locate the environment section under the faq-backend service.

-- Replace the placeholder with your actual OpenAI API key.
+- Replace the double quotes ("") with your actual OpenAI API key.

 In the terminal, build and start the Docker containers using Docker Compose: